Ephenodrom/Dart-Id4me-RelyingPartyAPI/README.md

 ### Build Authorization Url

+The data from the DNS can now be used to create an authentication url to which the user is routed.

 ```dart
 String authorizationURL = logon.buildAuthorizationUrl(sessionData);
 ```

 ### Authenticate

+After the user has been redirected by the *Identity Authority*, the code, given as a query parameter in the redirect url, can be used to authorize with the *Identity Agent*.

+The redirect url could look like this : <https://domain.com/redirect?code=DKYPkDfkH0cLw3_NmS6IGQ.BPA4gUtfLh0gljqQ3wJNVw&state=authorize>

 ```dart
 await logon.authenticate(sessionData, code);
 ```

 ### Fetch UserInfo

+After successful authorization, the requested user data can be queried.

 ```dart
 Map<String, dynamic> info = await logon.fetchUserinfo(sessionData);